 Identify your top four to five qualities.

-These top four or five qualities are your core values.
+These top qualities represent your core values.

 Values are your passion and purpose, the words you live by.
 It’s how you talk your talk.

-Tips to Identify Your Beliefs
+Tips to Identify Your Beliefs:

 It’s important to ask those you trust to critique you as well.